 The office offers a safe place to go for assistance in resolving any university related issue, concern, conflict or complaint.
 All communications with the office are strictly confidential, informal, impartial and independent.

-Dive into a complete directory of all ASI-registered student clubs, including cultural & religious organizations.
+Dive into a complete directory of all recognized student clubs, including cultural & religious organizations.

 Find advocacy and prevention resources for sexual violence, dating/domestic violence, and stalking, like confidential crisis lines and counseling.

 This office helps Cal Poly operate within the confines of state and federal regulations.